NokASur/2Dtyan/README.md

 Simple game for me not to forget python

-Simple game for faggot to improve hole
+Simple game for faggot to develop his hole